kumu/docs/guides/layouts/fixed.md

 ## Changing from force-directed to fixed layout:

-1. Click on the Settings icon <i class="fa fa-sliders"></i> on the right side of the map
+1. Click on the Settings icon  on the right side of the map
 1. Click **MORE OPTIONS** and select **Customize view defaults**
 1. Scroll down to the **General settings** section to change the "Layout" to "off"
 1. In the same section, change "Default element behavior" to "fixed"